 ROSL at Home

-This project would not be possible without the generous support of members all over the world.
+This project would not have been possible without the generous support of members all over the world.
 Thank you to the generosity of donors such as Ian and Susan Pettman, who have allowed us to pay a small fee to the artists you see below for their work.
 If you would like to support the livelihoods of these young musicians and artists, please visit www.rosl.org.uk/supportus.

 In today's ROSL at Home video, The Solem Quartet have come together, socially distanced of course, to perform for members.
 Winners of the Ensemble Prize at the 2014 Annual Music Competition, the quartet perform Hymn to the Sun from The Golden Cockerel Rimsky-Korsakov/Kreisler arr.
 Amy Tress.